build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 ### Git clone

-Ro demonstrate the example we're going to use a simple Rust program.
+We will use a simple Rust program to demonstrate the example.

 To run it you will need a Rust compiler installed: [get it here](https://www.rust-lang.org/tools/install)